SergeyKanzhelev/apmtips/source/_posts/2017-11-21-send-correlation-identifiers.markdown

     source=cid-v1:cbf775c7-b52e-4533-8673-bd6fbd7ab04a
 ```

-This way you can identify two components to correlate telemetry. `RequestTelemetry`'s source field will point to the component that sent original request.
+This way you can identify two components to correlate telemetry. `RequestTelemetry`'s source field points to the component that sent original request.

 ## Summary